-In addition to any points raised in the ESR, the applicants may receive requests for further administrative, legal, technical and financial information necessary for the preparation of a grant agreement33.
+In addition to any points raised in the ESR, the applicants may receive requests for further administrative, legal, technical and financial information necessary for the preparation of a grant agreement (1).
 The Commission may request changes, possibly including modifications to the budget, in line with the negotiation mandate mentioned above (section 4.1).
 The Commission will justify all requested changes.

 Changes to the managerial and scientific aspects would cover, in particular, revisions to the proposed work as established in the negotiation mandate described in section 4.1.
 The legal aspects would cover, in particular, the verification of the existence and legal status of the participants, review of any special clauses in the grant agreement, or conditions required for the project, and other aspects relating to the development of the final grant agreement (including date of start of project, timing of reports and other legal requirements).
-The financial aspects would cover the establishment of the EC contribution, up to a set maximum, the amount of the pre-financing, the estimated breakdown of budget and Community financial contribution per activity and per participant, and the assessment of the financial capacity of the co-ordinator and any other participants, if needed.
+The financial aspects would cover the establishment of the EC contribution, up to a set maximum, the amount of the pre-financing, the estimated breakdown of budget and Union or Euratom financial contribution per activity and per participant, and the assessment of the financial capacity of the coordinator and any other participants, if needed.

-Grants may not be awarded to potential participants who are, at the time of a grant award procedure, in one of the situations referred to in articles 93 and 94 of the Financial Regulation (relating, for example, to bankruptcy, convictions, grave profession al misconduct, social security obligations, other illegal activities, previous break of contract, conflicts of interest, misrepresentation).
+Grants may not be awarded to potential participants who are, at the time of a grant award procedure, in one of the situations referred to in Articles 93 and 94 of the Financial Regulation (relating, for example, to bankruptcy, convictions, grave professional misconduct, social security obligations, other illegal activities, previous break of contract, conflicts of interest, misrepresentation).

-Any potential participant who has committed an irregularity in the implementation of any other action under a Community Programme may be excluded from the selection procedure at any time, with due regard being given to the principle of proportionality.
-Any proposal that contravenes fundamental ethical principles or which does not fulfil the conditions set out in the work programme or in the call for proposals shall not be selected.34
+Any potential participant who has committed an irregularity in the implementation of any other action under a Union or Euratom Programme may be excluded from the selection procedure at any time, with due regard being given to the principle of proportionality.
+Any proposal that contravenes fundamental ethical principles or which does not fulfil the conditions set out in the work programme or in the call for proposals shall not be selected (2).

-In line with article 54(5) of Regulation 1083/2006, an expenditure co-financed by FP7 shall not receive assistance from the Structural Funds.
+In line with Article 54(5) of Regulation (EC) No 1083/2006, an expenditure co-financed by FP7 shall not receive assistance from the Structural Funds.

-According to article 16.4 of the EC Rules for Participation, and article 15.4 of the equivalent Euratom Rules for Participation, and the Commission decision on rules to ensure consistent verification of the existence and legal status of participants, as well as their financial capacities (C(2007)2466), in FP7 indirect actions.
+(1) According to Article 16(4) of the EC Rules for Participation, and Article 15(4) of the equivalent Euratom Rules for Participation, and the Commission decision on rules to ensure consistent verification of the existence and legal status of participants, as well as their financial capacities (C(2007) 2466), in FP7 indirect actions.

-Article 15.2 of the EC Rules for Participation, and article 14.2 of the equivalent Euratom Rules for Participation.
+(2) Article 15(2) of the EC Rules for Participation, and Article 14(2) of the equivalent Euratom Rules for Participation.